-Switching to a new cartridge can feel like a gamble, especially when you’ve been used to a certain sound signature for a long time.
-I recently made the shift to the Audio-Technica AT-VM95E after running the Goldring E3 on my Rega Planar 1 turntable.
-The E3 had given me plenty of enjoyment with its tight bass and clean midrange, but after months of use, the stylus began to show wear.
-Eventually, I was hit with one of the most frustrating issues for vinyl playback—an imbalanced sound, where the right channel was noticeably quieter than the left.
-It completely ruined the listening experience and drove me up the wall.
+Switching to a new cartridge can feel like rolling the dice, especially when you’ve gotten used to a certain sound signature over time.
+I recently moved from the Goldring E3 to the Audio-Technica AT-VM95E on my Rega Planar 1.
+The E3 had served me well with its tight bass and clear mids, but after months of heavy use, the stylus started to wear out.
+That’s when I ran into one of the most frustrating problems in vinyl playback, imbalanced sound.
+The right channel suddenly became noticeably quieter than the left, and it completely took the joy out of listening.

-At first, I suspected the turntable itself.
-Maybe it was the tonearm, maybe the Rega Fono Mini A2D phono stage, or even my amplifier.
-I was close to sending the setup in for servicing, but before doing that, I decided to troubleshoot it step by step.
-By swapping the RCA cables left to right, I confirmed the imbalance followed the cartridge, not the rest of the system.
-That ruled out my amp and phono stage.
-It also told me it wasn’t an issue with the Rega Planar 1 tonearm setup.
-The problem was clearly in the cartridge, and at that point, I knew it was time to consider an affordable cartridge upgrade for vinyl playback.
+At first, I thought it was the turntable.
+Maybe the tonearm, maybe the Rega Fono Mini A2D phono stage, or even my amplifier.
+I was close to sending the whole setup for servicing, but instead, I decided to troubleshoot.
+Swapping the RCA cables left to right confirmed the issue followed the cartridge, not the rest of the system.
+That ruled out the amp and phono stage, and it also meant the Rega Planar 1 tonearm wasn’t to blame either.
+The problem was locked inside the cartridge, and that’s when I knew it was time to go for an affordable cartridge upgrade for vinyl playback.

 From Goldring E3 to Audio-Technica AT-VM95E